Karanam-manasa/careerconnect/README.md

 ### For Job Seekers (User Dashboard)
 *   **Personalized Dashboard:** A dynamic dashboard that displays "Top Matches" based on the user's skills.
-*   <!-- NEW -->
-    **Proactive Job Alerts:** Receive instant email notifications when a new job is posted that matches your skills, ensuring you never miss an opportunity.
+*   **Proactive Job Alerts:** Receive instant email notifications when a new job is posted that matches your skills, ensuring you never miss an opportunity.
 *   **Advanced Job Filtering:** Users can filter jobs by keywords (title, company, skills), location, job type, and date posted.
 *   **Interactive Job Cards:** Clean, attractive, and responsive job cards that provide key information at a glance.
 *   **Detailed Job View:** Click on any job to see a comprehensive description, including required skills, location, and application details.